-Participants will learn the most effective methods to develop authentic calm, clarity, and wisdom; and to achieve deep, sustained states of relaxation.
-The course materials have been concisely and practically adapted from the meditation techniques of the most profound ancient Buddhist traditions, as well as modern secular evidenced-based approaches.
+Our approach equips students and clients with the skills, resources and tools required to develop authentic calm, clarity, and wisdom, and to achieve deep, sustained states of relaxation.
+Our approach has been adapted from the profound techniques of the Eastern spiritual traditions, as well as modern secular evidenced-based approaches.

-Now that we’ve practiced relaxing and connecting with our bodies and energy, we learn calm abiding meditation to cultivate relaxed focus.
-We work with various objects of attention to free ourselves from the disturbances of thoughts and reach a state of calm.
+Now that we’ve learned to relax and connect with our bodies and energy, we practice calm abiding meditation to cultivate relaxed focus.
+We work with various objects of meditation to free ourselves from the distraction of thoughts and reach a state of calm.

 We begin to view our internal and external worlds more widely, creating a foundation for the experience of unbiased compassion.
 Instead of grasping at the duality of self and other, we cultivate boundless equanimity which leads to an experience of wide-open, spacious mind.

 We discover that the true nature of mind is vast, uncontrived and free of thoughts and worries.
-Through this practice, we open to the space between dualities, transcend habitual patterns and achieve a deep state of resting wakefulness.
+We open to the space between dualities, transcend habitual patterns and achieve a deep state of resting wakefulness.

-In this final lesson, we are introduced to our profound innermost nature of non-conceptual awareness, the naturally perfect state of spontaneous arising and primordial purity.
-We allow the mind to rest effortlessly beyond fixation, beyond manipulation, in our authentic natural condition.
+We are introduced to our profound innermost nature of non-conceptual awareness, the naturally perfect state of primordial purity and spontaneous arising.
+Mind comes to rest effortlessly beyond fixation and manipulation in our authentic natural condition.

 Tsering C., CEO